lambdabaa/dav/README.md

 ## Debugging

-dav can tell you a lot of potentially useful things if you set `dav.debug.enabled = true`.
+As of version 1.8.0, dav can tell you a lot of potentially useful things if you set the `DEBUG` environment variable to `dav:*`.
+You might filter them by setting `DEBUG=dav:contacts`, `DEBUG=dav:xmlhttprequest`, etc.